 Aside from revealing the best-rated deodorant brands for women, our research identified the following drivers of customer satisfaction:

 Deodorants come in all shapes and sizes.
 The main types you’ll find on supermarket and pharmacy shelves include:

 It’s a common misconception to think that sweat smells.
 In actual fact, sweat itself is essentially odourless – it’s the natural bacteria on our skin reacting with sweat that releases the smell we call body odour.
-So the primary goal of deodorant is to mask the smell of excessive bacteria, while antiperspirants aim to prevent sweating.
+So, the primary goal of deodorant is to mask the smell of excessive bacteria, while antiperspirants aim to prevent sweating.

-customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used women’s deodorant from a supermarket or pharmacy (excluding body spray and perfumes) in the last 3 months – in this case, 1,232 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from female customers within the survey group who have purchased and used deodorant(s) from a supermarket or pharmacy (excluding body sprays and perfumes) in the last six months – in this case, 1,183 people.